JetBrains/rd/docs/rd-gen.md

   - signals (sinks / signal sources): "fire and forget"
   - calls, callbacks: it's possible to return a result

-The protocol allows use for persistent models that have mutable members in memory, as well as in a RPC-like way without any persistence via signals and calls.
+The protocol allows using of stateful models that have mutable members in memory, as well as in a stateless RPC-like way via signals and calls.

 Model Definition
 ----------------